-They can reduce the rate of increase in their unit costs by the permitting some deterioration in the quality of their product, by the product of product, by the product, by the product of product, by the product of the product, by the product of the product, by the product of the produc dedicated to quality, and, furthermore, it may lead to loss of audience and community support.
+They can reduce the rate of increase in their unit costs by permitting some deterioration in the quality of their product, by having fewer rehearsals, by using less well-trained performers, and by using costumes and scenery of a lower quality.
+However, such a course of action is never popular with organizations dedicated to quality, and, furthermore, it may lead to loss of audience and community support.